mayuguna/Activity-detection-using-Accelerometer/Machine Learning Server/README.rst

 Alternatively, the dbconfig.py file can be modified to point to the database server (assuming the server is a public instance) to read data directly from the database.
 Any application invoking a request using a json request format can be integrated with this server.

+The machineLearning servlet can be invoked from client applications using "/Ml" once the servlet is deployed in the web server.

 Source code
 ~~~~~~~~~~~